Mr-Bubz/PythonPLMXMLViewer/README.md

 # Python PLMXML Viewer

-A simple desktop application for Windows to view the structure and data within PLMXML files, inspired by Krusty84/PLMXMLViewer for macOS.
+A simple desktop application for Windows to view the structure and data within Teamcenter PLMXML files, inspired by Krusty84/PLMXMLViewer for macOS.
+Has not been extensively tested, but works well with ConfiguredDataFilesExportDefault transfer mode PLMXML files.

 ## Features